OCHIENGDAVIS/twitterhomepage-clone/README.md

-# Simplie Twitter home page clone in Pure CSS
+# Simple Twitter Home Page clone in CSS and Sass.

 This is a simple twiter home page clone developed in css (sass)